-- Total closure of borders, except for road transport crews, foreigners who own agricultural land in Serbia and those with a valid work permit employed in Serbia and other persons with special permit.
+- Total closure of borders, except for road transport crews and other persons with special permit.

 - Foreign crew transiting Serbia by inland waterways cannot be replaced within Serbia; 14 days of self-isolation at home or quarantine upon disembarking for Serbian crew members.

-- Ban on gatherings of more than 50 people (indoors and outdoors).
-Public gatherings must be notified to the police 5 days in advance.
+- Ban on gatherings of more than 5 people in indoor spaces.

 - Movement of asylum seekers and irregular migrants housed in asylum centers and reception centers in Serbia is temporarily restricted, and an increased surveillance and security of these facilities established.
-These categories of people will be allowed to leave the facilities on an exceptions only basis and for a limited period of time (e.g. visit to a doctor), with a special permission of the Commissariat for Refugees and Migration of the Republic of Serbia.
-Access to asylum centers is restricted.
+These categories of people will be allowed to leave the facilities exceptionally and in justified cases (e.g. visit to a doctor), for a limited period, and with a special permission of the Commissariat for Refugees and Migration of the Republic of Serbia.

 - Employees in healthcare and social security sectors and members of police force who are on sick leave because of COVID-19 infection contracted as a result of work-related exposure are entitled to salary in lieu equal to 100% of their salary (as opposed to 65% when illness is work unrelated).